theapache64/theapache64.github.io/src/content/blog/google-sheet-as-remote-config-for-microcontrollers.md

 If you want to reuse this approach in your projects, you can simply copy and paste the above `Config` class and use it by changing the `sheetId` and `sheetName`.
 Here's the [full code](https://github.com/theapache64/harbor/blob/master/src/Config.cpp)

-If you want to use the same method for your Android or JVM apps, you can use my library called [retrosheet](https://github.com/theapache64/retrosheet).
-It uses the same principle, but fancier way ;)
+If you want to use the same method for your Android or JVM apps, you can use my library called [fig](https://github.com/theapache64/fig).
+It uses the same principle ;)

 ## 🤝 Thanks